Property Tax Assessment Appeals

-A significantly lower common level ratio (CLR) went into effect in Allegheny County as of January 1, 2024, bringing the potential for major tax savings to property owners — and a short window to take advantage of it.
+A lower common level ratio (CLR) will go into effect in Allegheny County for tax year 2025, bringing the potential for major tax savings to property owners — and a short window to take advantage of it.

 Every county has a “base year” for tax assessment purposes.
 Property assessments are supposed to reflect a base year valuation.
 The base year for Allegheny County is 2012.
 The CLR is a ratio which is intended to convert present day market values into base year assessed values.
 The CLR is adjusted annually based on sales data selected by each county.